Join & Support Mutual Aid Groups

 Creating Our Own Safety Nets

-Federal and state funding are being cut for healthcare and other essential community services.
+Under this new fascist regime, federal and state funds are being cut for healthcare and other essential community services.

 (image from pixabay.com)

-Support these mutual aid organizations in Our Area
+Support these mutual aid organizations in Our COMMUNITY (and don’t forget our labor unions)

 Community alliance of lane county (CALC)